 While we wouldn’t recommend it as a commercial strategy, a shop could limit its boot inventory to a full complement of Hawx.
 As long as its bootfitters took full advantage of all the fit and performance features found across the line, very few customers would leave its care unhappy or unshod.

-The ubiquitous adjective applied to nearly every non-race boot in today’s market is “lightweight,” a trend Atomic spearheaded when it introduced Hawx Ultra 5 years ago.
+The ubiquitous adjective applied to nearly every non-race boot in today’s market is “lightweight,” a trend Atomic spearheaded when it introduced Hawx Ultra 6 years ago.
 (Note to bootfitters: the upper cuff on the Ultras isn’t Grilamid anymore, but stretchable PU.)
-Three years ago, Gripwalk soles, now officially the norm, became standard issue across the Hawx collection.
+Four years ago, Gripwalk soles, now officially the norm, became standard issue across the Hawx collection.

-For 2021/22, the entire Hawx collection has again been run through the makeover machinery.
-Every Hawx model looks a little more chic, without changing its essential character.
-More substantial than their sexy, sculpted appearance is the debut of a new customization system that includes foam injection around the ankle and three different tongue shapes, in addition to a Mimic liner that can be heat molded in about as much time as it took to read this paragraph.
+In 2021/22, the entire Hawx collection was again run through the makeover machinery.
+Every Hawx model now looks a little more chic, without changing its essential character.
+More substantial than their sexy, sculpted appearance was the debut of a customization system that includes foam injection around the ankle and three different tongue shapes, in addition to a Mimic liner that can be heat molded in about as much time as it took to read this paragraph.

-The new bundle of personalization features goes by the sobriquet “Professional,” and is available on the Hawx Ultra 130, Hawx Prime 130 and Redster CS 130.
-All the 2021/22 Redsters – they come in 93mm, 95mm and 96mm lasts – share a new shell and cuff design that looks fast sitting still.
-The Redster CS series in particular is deserving our Dear Readers’ attention, for it delivers a race boot’s expected level of precision and support without the usual agonies associated with race boots.
+This bundle of personalization features goes by the handle “Professional,” and is available on the Hawx Ultra 130, Hawx Prime 130 and Redster CS 130.
+All the 2021/22 Redsters switched to a new shell and cuff design that looked fast sitting still.
+The Redster CS series continues to be deserving our Dear Readers’ attention, for it delivers a race boot’s expected level of precision and support without the usual agonies associated with race boots.